ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 The module augments the "ietf-network-topology" module as follows:

-* A new network topology type: "network-inventory-mapping".
-The corresponding container augments the "network-types" of the "ietf-network" module.

 * Inventory mapping attributes for nodes, links, and termination
-        points: The corresponding containers augments the topology module with the references to the base network inventory, references to interface management, and policy mount points
+        points: The corresponding containers augments the topology module with the references to the base network inventory

    The inventory topology
    model associates inventory data with overlay topologies.
 It can be